chataignault/a_star/README.md

 # A* algorithm

-A*-like algorithms with a focus on parameter-tuning
+A*-like algorithms with a focus on parameter-tuning.

+Use Python bindings with Rust with [Maturin](https://github.com/PyO3/maturin).

 Build and install in python environment :
 ```shell